brson/wasm-opt-rs/notes.md

 With a working build of all the source needed by `wasm-opt`, we had to write our Rust `main.rs` file and call the C++ `main` function.

-This is mostly straightforward, except that, compiled as a library, there is no symbol called `main` for the Rust code to call.
+For this we did not use `cxx` as the FFI was easy to do.

-There is a function in the C++ source code called `main`, but Rust can't just call it, for at least one reason, but perhaps more.
+This is mostly straightforward, except that we can't simply call the existing `main` function from Rust, for at least one reason, possibly several.

 `wasm-opt`'s `main` function is declared as: